Diversity Apprenticeship Program (DAP)

 Upon successful completion of the program the apprentice will be offered a full-time, manager-level position or higher, at one of the participating partner locations. |

-MEET OUR CURRENT COHORT
+MEET OUR LATEST COHORT

 Check out our past cohorts here!

-Atheer Shalash (she/her) Host Site: Columbus Blue Jackets
+Nehemiah Jackson, ECI Host Site: Columbus Blue Jackets